ivandj0h/code-practice/README.md

 - Normal Record Pattern (Preview in Java-19)
 - Nested Record Pattern (Preview in Java-19)
 - Structured Concurrency (Preview in Java-19)
+- Java ArrayList
+- Count Occurrence Of Each Character In String
+- Duplicate Elements from given String

 ## Contributing